How chemotherapy works

 Even after surgery to remove a tumour, your body might still have living cancer cells.
 These cells can grow new tumours or spread the disease to other parts of your body.

 Chemotherapy drugs help destroy, shrink or control those cells.
 It might also treat symptoms the cancer causes, like pain.
-You might also get chemo to shrink a tumour before your doctor removes it during surgery.
+You might also get chemotherapy to shrink a tumour before your doctor removes it during surgery.

 How it works